Bob Scott (businessman): Early life and education

-Scott was born in Minehead, Somerset, the eldest son of diplomat Sir David Aubrey Scott and Vera Kathleen Ibbitson.
-He has a younger brother, Andrew, and a sister, Diana, married Sir Brian Unwin.
+Scott was born in Minehead, Somerset, the eldest son of diplomat David Aubrey Scott and Vera Kathleen Ibbitson.
+He has a younger brother, Andrew, and a sister, Diana, married to Brian Unwin.
 Timothy Frank Siward Scott was his uncle.
-He attended Haileybury and Imperial Service College and Merton College, Oxford where he studied dramatic arts.
+He attended Haileybury and Imperial Service College and Merton College, Oxford.
+He read Classics and Law at Oxford and sat for a Pass degree, but left without being awarded a degree.
+He was heavily involved in student dramatics while at Oxford, acting with the Experimental Theatre Club and serving as President of OUDS.

-Career
+Business career

 Scott became Administrator of the 69 Theatre Company in Manchester in 1968.
 He later became Administrator of the Royal Exchange Theatre Trust.
-As Managing Director of Manchester Theatres Limited he revived two major theatres in the city – the Palace (1981) and Opera House (1984).
+As Managing Director of Manchester Theatres he revived two major theatres in the city – the Palace (1981) and Opera House (1984).
+He spent almost forty years as the chair of the Granada Foundation, stepping down in December 2023.

+Public service

-In 2008, he was appointed Chairman of the European Commission jury to select the European Capital of Culture.
+In 2008, Scott was appointed Chairman of the European Commission jury to select the European Capital of Culture.
 He was Chairman of Trinity Laban (from 2005-2012), Greenwich Theatre and South London Business.
-In June 2003, he led Liverpool’s successful Bid to become the European Capital of Culture in 2008, and then was appointed the International Ambassador of the Liverpool Culture Company.
-In Manchester he is Chairman of the Granada Foundation.
+In June 2003, he led Liverpool’s successful bid to become the European Capital of Culture in 2008, and then was appointed the International Ambassador of the Liverpool Culture Company.

 He founded Cornerhouse, Manchester.
 He has been a Governor of the Royal Northern College of Music, a Director of the Buxton Festival, the Halle Orchestra and the Whitworth Art Gallery.
 He was a Board Member of the Central Manchester Development Corporation from 1988 to 1996.